-I can speak about this because I was on anti-depressants for over 12 years.
+I can speak about this because I was on anti-depressants for almost 15 years.
 I constantly built up resistance to them, then it was taper down – taper up – change prescriptions and be miserable when you do.
 I felt like I was on an emotional roller-coaster for much of the time.
-Can you even imagine what physical, emotional, and spiritual damage this type of ill-fitting prescribed medication can do to a person?
+Can you even imagine what physical, emotional, and spiritual damage this type of ill-fitting prescription medication can do to a person?
 Yet most docs don’t even bat an eyelash when writing out these prescriptions all the while telling us they “are not addictive”.
-That’s a huge lie.
+That-is-a-lie.

 I was not diagnosed correctly until age 62 with Post-traumatic Stress Syndrome.
 When I was treated correctly, I realized that my compulsions were subsiding and along with it, anxiety and depression.
 I still have issues, but I deal with them differently when I strive each day for balance.
 I don’t need anti-depressants.
 I’m not convinced I ever did.
 I needed treatment for what was actually happening to me.
 Moreover, I don’t believe I’m the only one who has experienced this scenario.
 If it’s happening to me, it’s most likely happening to thousands upon thousands of people.

 Of course, some people do need them, but not to the extent they are currently being prescribed as a “cure-all.”
 When 1 in 4 women in this country is on mental health medications, I believe that smacks of mind or population control.
 That’s just not a pretty picture nor is it moral by any stretch of the imagination.

 Why I Stopped

 1. The thing most people don’t realize is that withdrawal from anti-depressants feels the same as withdrawal from heroin.
 It’s an ugly withdrawal, yet we’re told by our doctors that they’re not addictive.
 That’s a lie.
 Period.
 They tell you it has an “afterlife” and then vaguely explain what that means which was never really clear to me.
 However, I bought it hook, line, and sinker because I was in so much emotional pain.